CSC-ASU/simmelian-backbone/README.md

 ![image](simmelian.jpg)

 Prior to this implementation, the analysis was only available in [Visone](https://visone.ethz.ch/), a GUI-based network analysis package.
-This Python implementation offers the same functionality for calculating the backbone as Visone, except as a stand-alone implementation that can be used for larger networks, in processing pipelines, etc.
+This Python implementation offers the same functionality for calculating the backbone as Visone, except as a faster, stand-alone implementation that can be used for larger networks, in processing pipelines, etc.

 ## Credits